MrDogeBro/content_filter/README.md

 ### Removing Words from the Filter

-To remove words from the built in filter, use the `.addExceptions()` function which accepts the words to remove as its argument.
+To remove words from the built in filter, use the `addExceptions()` function which accepts the words to remove as its argument.
 This can either be a single word as a string or multiple words as an list of strings.
 You can remove words in multiple places in your file with the same function.

 ```python
 import content_filter